 Another good site (besides right here!) to read about art song is Artsong Update.
 Yet another is Fanfare, find original texts and translations at The Lied, Art Song, and Choral Texts, locate sheet music at Art Song Central, learn about Russian Art Song, buy songs in almost any language imaginable at Recital Publications, and there are amazingly deep resources about Swedish romanser at Swedish Song.
 Very important is keeping the art song recital alive and the Floristan Recital Project promises to do just that.

 Let’s work together to assemble master classes by as many major artists as possible.
 This can then be a site that students can use to great benefit.
 I’m doing what I can to gather Lehmann master classes.
+You can hear the results in the Apple iBooks: Lotte Lehmann & Her Legacy Volumes III-V or here: Art Song; Song Cycles; or Arias and Opera Scenes.
 Please send me what you have of her, as well as singers and pianists that provide good instruction.
 I’ll begin with a basic intro that Thomas Hampson provided.
 Then from the audio, you can view Hampson teaching the Berlioz Spectre de la rose.
 There are other YouTube master classes by Hampson, Thomas Quasthoff, Dietrich Fischer-Dieskau, Renée Fleming, Brigitte Fassbänder, Christoph Prégardien, etc. And go to <www.masterclassfoundation.org> for many more.

 I have produced various vehicles to further art song interest.
 The excellent singers Jordan Shanahan, Shelley Brenneman and Mary Chesnut-Hicks sang and acted art songs into small scenarios.
 Beebe Freitas was the pianist.
 The whole film lasts 15 minutes and is called Three American Art Songs.